Legal 500 awarded Jack the prestigious honour as “Legal 500 UK Regional Junior Barrister of the year” 2018. Its Judges noted:

 His forte is successfully representing Councils and residents’ groups in resisting gypsy traveller sites.
 He has represented residents’ groups in two high profile gypsy cases in the Midlands which have both featured on Midlands Today and in the national press: Beausale and Meriden.
 He often obtains injunctions.

 He has extensive experience of advising and providing advocacy in the area of built heritage, in particular, the impact of new development upon Conservation Areas and Listed Buildings.
 Recent cases include a 2-week inquiry against a Silk on behalf of a residents’ group resisting the demolition of a large building in a Conservation Area to make way for a large supermarket development (the appeal was dismissed) and successfully representing a local authority at an appeal for residential development within the setting of a listed mill.
-On the enforcement side, recent cases include advising an architect being investigated for unauthorised works to a Listed Building and a home owner facing a joint prosecution by Historic England and the local authority for the gutting of Listed Building and the excavation of an Ancient Scheduled Monument.
+On the enforcement side, recent cases include advising an architect being investigated for unauthorised works to a Listed Building and a home owner facing a joint prosecution by Historic England and the local authority for the gutting of a Listed Building and the excavation of an Ancient Scheduled Monument.

 He frequently advises appellants and local authorities in respect of statutory nuisance.
 He is experienced with interrogating technical expert evidence in respect of noise and odour.
 Recent successes include prosecuting a restaurant in Leicester for failing to obey an abatement notice for odour and resisting an appeal made by a Working Men’s Club in Cannock in respect of a noise abatement notice.